zurgeg/ninelives/README.md

 Its possible for the player to turn the cat into clipping through the floor and KOing themselves.
 Let's fix this!

 ### Player Disappearing while jumping glitch (regression as of master@8c67c72574069fbdb52a535f44cfe8e8aba8de00)
-The player randomly disappears after jumping sometimes.
+The player randomly disappears after rapidly jumping.